mrazzzy/awesome-chatgpt-prompts/README.md

 > Using WebPilot, create an outline for an article that will be 2,000 words on the keyword “Best SEO Prompts” based on the top 10 results from Google.<br/>
 > Include every relevant heading possible.
 Keep the keyword density of the headings high.<br/>
 > For each section of the outline, include the word count.<br/>
-> Include FAQs section in the outline too, based on people also ask section from Google for the keyword.<br/>
-> This outline must be very detailed and comprehensive, so that I can create a 2,000 word article from it.<br/>
-> Generate a long list of LSI and NLP keywords related to my keyword.
-Also include any other words related to the keyword.<br/>
-> Give me a list of 3 relevant external links to include and the recommended anchor text.
+> Include FAQs section in tclude and the recommended anchor text.
 Make sure they’re not competing articles.<br/>
 > Split the outline into part 1 and part 2.

 ## Act as an Ethereum Developer